appernetic/appernetic-hugo-project/content/post/manage-your-web-site-images-in-the-cloud.md

 Start by signing up to [Cloudinary][1].
 In the dashboard under the headline Account details you have the **Cloud name**, that you need to add in the Appernetic user settings.

 ![Cloud name in the dashboard ][2]
-Cloud name settings in the dashboad.
+Cloud name settings in the dashboard.

-Now to create a **Upload preset**  click Settings down to the left in the dashboard, select the Upload tab and scroll down to Upload Presets and configure it.
+Now to create a **Upload preset**  click Settings down to the left in the dashboard, select the Upload tab and scroll down to Upload Presets and configure a unsigned upload preset.

 ![Configure upload presets][3]
-Configure upload presets.
+Configure unsigned upload presets.

-To be able to list images you need to unmark resource list in security settings.
+To be able to list images you also need to unmark resource list in security settings.

 ![Unmark resource list][4]
 Unmark resource list in security settings.